yashika28062006/E-COMMERCE/README.md

   Create a backend endpoint that handles order placement.
   Retrieve user information based on their email.
   Store order details in a MongoDB collection using a defined schema.

+  ## Milestone 26: Implementing 'update' and 'delete' an entity in React app (v3) - Backend Endpoint for User Orders

+**Objective:** To create a backend endpoint that retrieves all orders for a specific user based on their email.

+**Learning Goals:**

+Understand how to create a backend endpoint that filters data based on user email.
+Learn how to retrieve user ID from their email.
+Implement logic to fetch and return all orders associated with a user's ID.